Niickchu/ENSC-254-Labs/ReadME.md

 # ENSC-254-Assignments

 ## Note: These projects were developed for usage with a ZedBoard and the Xilinx Software Development Kit
-### Note 2: Most of these assignments will not run without the necessary project folder.
+### Most of these assignments will not run without the necessary project folder.
 Nevertheless, I will keep this repo public as proof that I can write 32-bit ARM assembly

 **Assignment 1: Big Add** \
 An assembly subroutine that accurately adds two large numbers (larger than 32 bits) from memory and stores the sum back into memory.
 Includes all possible cases and has error handling.